Nate Houser: Coach

 In 2003, Baker University hired Houser to coach its women's soccer team.
 In 2008, he also became the head coach of the men's soccer team.

 In 2010, he led the women to their first NAIA National Tournament appearance.
 They made it all the way to the Fab Four.
 In 2011 the women returned to the national tournament making it to the quarterfinals.

 In 2008 the boys made their first NAIA sweet 16 appearance and in 2011 the boys made it to the Fab-Four.

+Houser was named Baker's athletic director in 2017, a position he held until 2022.
+In August 2022, Houser took on a new role with Baker University as the school's associate vice president of advancement and senior advisor for DE&I initiatives.